ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/FollowPath.rst

   ====== =======

   Description
-        Mapped name of the goal checker plugin type to use, e.g. SimpleGoalChecker.
+        Mapped name of the goal checker plugin type to use, e.g. simple_goal_checker.

 :progress_checker_id: